Miravalier/posmbot/README.md

 # Overview

-PosmBot grabs the latest tweet from https://twitter.com/possumeveryhour every hour and sends it in a twitch chat.
+PosmBot grabs the latest tweet from https://botsin.space/@possumeveryhour every hour and sends it in a twitch chat.
 It was written for my personal use, but feel free to use or derive the code any way you like.
 (See LICENSE)

 # How To Run

 - Copy example.env to .env
 - Create a twitch developer account, and save the client id and client secret into .env
-- Create a twitter developer account, and save the api key, api key secret, and bearer token into .env
 - Put a twitch channel into .env (all lowercase)
 - Run `docker-compose build`
 - Run ./generate_token.py (you'll need to `pip install` twitchAPI and dotenv)